-When edge sensitivity is selected for the IRQ interrupt, it is sensitive to the following cases:
+When edge sensitivity is selected for the IRQ interrupt, it is sensitive to these cases:

-- Falling edge on the IRQ pin - 2.
+- 1. Falling edge on the IRQ pin - 2.
 Falling edge on any port C pin with IRQ enabled

-If the edge and level mask option is selected, the active low state of the \overline{IRQ} pin can also activate an IRQF flag which creates an IRQ request to the CPU to generate the IRQ interrupt sequence.
+If the edge and level mask option is selected, the active low state of the IRQ pin can also activate an IRQF flag which creates an IRQ request to the CPU to generate the IRQ interrupt sequence.

-When edge and level sensitivity are selected for the IRQ interrupt, it is sensitive to the following cases:
+When edge and level sensitivity are selected for the IRQ interrupt, it is sensitive to these cases: